-He previously taught at Al Akhawyeen University, Emory University, Georgia Institute of Technology, and Columbia University.
-He has taught widely in the areas of North African and Middle Eastern Studies, with a special focus on literary narratives.
-His research interests focus on the theories of world literature and the inextricable tie to Eurocentrism, problematics of literary translation, cultural history, Cultural Production in the MENA region, the image of the Arab in U.S literary and media narratives, postcolonial literature, Maghrebi studies, the poetics of exile, digital disinformation, and the life and works of Mohamed Choukri.
+Elbousty has taught in a few institutions, including Al Akhawayan, Emory, Georgia Institute of Technology, Columbia, and Yale.
+He has taught widely in the areas of North African and Middle Eastern studies.
+His research interests focus on the theories of world literature, problematics of literary translation, cultural history, Cultural Production in the MENA region, the image of the Arab in U.S literary and media narratives, postcolonial literature, Maghrebi studies, the poetics of exile, digital disinformation, and the life and works of Mohamed Choukri.

-He works as a consultant and external examiner to numerous academic institutions.
-He also consults for NGOs, offering advice that pertains to North African and Middle Eastern Affairs, and has directed diverse programs in the MENA region.
-He has also served as a member on many advisory boards, including American Councils for International Education.
-He is also on many governmental and non-governmental boards and his advice is often sought by numerous agencies, including ministries of culture and education in a few countries.
+He works as a consultant to numerous academic institutions.
+He also consults for NGOs, offering advice that pertains to North African and Middle Eastern Affairs, and has designed and directed diverse programs in the MENA region.
+Elbousty is on many governmental and non-governmental boards and his consulting services are often sought by numerous agencies, including ministries of culture and education in a few countries.
 He also consults for a wide variety of clients, including research/educational centers, college prep companies, Higher Ed institutions, foundations, and media production companies.
 He is also on the board of trustees of few institutions.

 He has received many awards, including the Ordre des Palmes Académiques, 2020 Poorvu Family Award for excellence in teaching at Yale University, Special Commendation for contributions to education from the State of Massachusetts Senate, and research fellowships.